 DO NOT MISS: The Finnish Christmas village at the far end of Karlsplatz.

-the perfect backdrop for a Christmas market and medieval market
+2# Perfect backdrop for a Christmas and a medieval market

 Just outside Stuttgart, on Esslingen’s historic market square, the Christmas market has 180 stalls.
-But, there are actually two different markets.
+But there are actually two different markets.
 There is also a medieval market right next to the bustling Christmas market.
 Enjoy the real blazing torches and wood fires, instead of electric lights.
-The stalls, displaying traditional handicrafts made by blacksmiths, glassblowers, book binders and leather makers.
-And taste the hearty traditional foods: hot mead, roasted chestnuts, hog roasts.
+The stalls display traditional handicrafts made by blacksmiths, glassblowers, book binders, and leather makers.
+Taste hearty traditional foods: hot mead, roasted chestnuts, hog roasts.
 Jugglers, minstrels and fire-eaters entertain the crowds on small stages.
-You can even learn ancient crafts and have a go at archery or even warm up in a hot tub in a medieval.
+You can even learn ancient crafts, have a go at archery, or warm up in a medieval hot tub.

 GOOD TO KNOW: Visit on weekdays, when it is less crowded.
 Esslingen is a 15-minute S-Bahn train ride from Stuttgart.

 When it comes to fairytale castles, Hohenzollern Castle hast to be on the top of your list!
 An hour southwest of Stuttgart, near Tübingen, this was the ancestral seat of the imperial House of Hohenzollern and the Prussian royal family.
 Perched spectacularly on a crag with fantastic views across the Swabian Alb, there has been a castle here since the 11th century.
-However, today's neo-Gothic fantasy dates from the 19th century and it is a spectacular backdrop to the annual Royal Christmas Market.
-It takes place on the first two weekends in December.
-The stalls are set up in the castle courtyard, out in the grounds and also indoors.
-This provides a very romantic and special setting.
-Equally special is the emphasis on highquality, one-of-a-kind gifts, from jewellery to accessories.
+The Royal Winter Magic will indulge you with enchanting illuminations and festive decorations in the inside and outside.
+Stroll along the castle grounds and through the interior and let yourself be led away into the Christmas world of the nobles and royals, attended by contemplative sounds and the glamour of Advent.

-About 30 minutes east of Freiburg is the small town of Hinterzarten that is famous for its Christmas market in the nearby Ravennaschlucht, the Ravenna Gorge.
+The small town of Breitnau, about 30 minutes east of Freiburg, is famous for its Christmas market in the nearby Ravennaschlucht, the Ravenna Gorge.
 With the railway viaduct soaring above, there is a genuinely special and romantic atmosphere – especially after dark.
 The market is open on all four weekends in Advent.
 Explore the market with its handmade wood carvings and local Black Forest food; then warm up in the historic Hofgut Sternen, the traditional family-run inn next door.
-This has a guest list straight out of a history book, from Marie Antoinette to Johann Wolfgang von Goethe.
+It has a guest list straight out of a history book, from Marie Antoinette to Johann Wolfgang von Goethe.

-GOOD TO KNOW: Try a walk through the Ravenna Gorge and arriving at the market at sunset.
+TIP: Walk through the Ravenna Gorge and arrive at the market at sunset.

-The Christmas market takes place in the Kurpark in front of the Kurhaus, right in the heart of the city Baden-Baden.
-Against the backdrop of the Kurhaus, candles flicker and lights sparkle, while more than 100 beautifully decorated wooden stalls offer unusual local arts, crafts and gifts.
+This Christmas market takes place in the Kurpark, right in the heart of the city of Baden-Baden.
+Against the backdrop of the Kurhaus, candles flicker and lights sparkle, while more than 100 beautifully decorated wooden stalls offer unusual local arts, crafts, and gifts.
 The aroma of mulled wine, roast chestnuts and gingerbread is tantalising.
-And there is plenty for children too: at the ‘living crib’, youngsters love to pet the sheep, goats and donkeys and they also love to make Christmas cookies at the children’s bakery.
+And there is plenty for children too: at the ‘living crib’, youngsters love to pet the sheep, goats, and donkeys, and they also love to make Christmas cookies at the children’s bakery.
 Every day on the open-air stage, there are live concerts and children’s choirs.
 To round off the day, relax in one of the two spas, with their warm natural mineral spring water: the ornate Friedrichsbad or the modern Caracalla Therme.
-To complete the Yuletide magic, it often snows!